BBcan177/pf-IPrep/README.md

 Script allows for Country Code Specific Blocklist utilizing the Maxmind GeoIP Database.

 Recently added Support for Emerging Threats IQRisk IPRep Lists to the script.

+CHANGLOG - 2.3.3

+  * Added Support to use the Emerging Threats IQRISK IP Reputation Lists
+      (Requires Subscription)
+  * Some more of the Lists now support HTTPS downloads, and the collect lines have been updated.
+  * Added a [ ./pfiprep killdb dskip  ] function which will reset the database with the existing Downloaded Files
+  * Moved Blocklist.de Blocklist from the Mail Server Section to the Regular
+      Section, as this list has more than Mail Server Blocklists.
+Refer to INFO URL in the script.
+  * Added a few other Blocklists
+  * Script can now process IBlock Subscription Lists
+  * Script can now process SquidBlock lists that are IP based.
+  * Added "plog=yes" option to Log Errors to the pfSense System Log

+I recommend running

+[ ./pfiprep killdb   ]   with version changes  or  [  ./pfiprep killdb dskip  ]